aws/karpenter-provider-aws/website/content/en/preview/faq.md

 Karpenter will provision nodes according to `topologySpreadConstraints`.
 However, the Kubernetes scheduler may schedule pods to nodes that do not fulfill zonal spread constraints if the `minDomains` field is not set.
 If Karpenter launches nodes that can handle more than the required number of pods, and the newly launched nodes initialize at different times, then the Kubernetes scheduler may place more than the desired number of pods on the first node that is Ready.

-The preferred solution is to use the [`minDomains` field in `topologySpreadConstraints`](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#topologyspreadconstraints-field), which is disabled by default in Kubernetes 1.25/1.26, and enabled by default in Kubernetes 1.27.
+The preferred solution is to use the [`minDomains` field in `topologySpreadConstraints`](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#topologyspreadconstraints-field), which is enabled by default starting in Kubernetes 1.27.

 Before `minDomains` was available, another workaround has been to launch a lower [Priority](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/) pause container to each zone before launching the pods that you want to spread across the zones.
 The lower Priority on these pause pods would mean that they would be preempted when your desired pods are scheduled.